 This will get it sweet and tender, and make it easier to work with and digest.
 Massaging your kale helps to break down the fibers, and it gets so dark and merely gorgeous in my opinion.

-Ingredients Needed To Make This easy kale Salad Recipe
+Ingredients Needed To Make This Recipe

 You can make this recipe using only a few simple ingredients that you likely have right now.
 If not, then check out my recipe variation suggestions below.
 It is really fun to mix things up and use ingredients you have on hand.